marin117/Gmail-deleter/README.md

 `python gmail_deleter.py -s credentials.json`

 The script provides the following options:
- - deletion of all messages
+ - delete all messages
- - deletion of all messages from a certain category (i.e. Promotions, Forums, Social...)
+ - delete all messages from a certain category (i.e. Promotions, Forums, Social...)
- - deletion of all messages from a certain user
+ - delete all messages from a certain user
- - emptying trash
+ - clear trash
- - emptying spam
+ - clear spam
+ - delete messages matching custom filter

 **WARNING:** All messages will be deleted permanently (**not** moved to **Trash**).